samsonjs/samhuri.net/Readme.md

 - [x] Add a server for local use and simple production setups (or use a file watcher + `python -m SimpleHTTPServer`?)

 - [ ] Figure out an iPad workflow with minimal code.
 Maybe a small app with some extensions and shortcuts?
 This is going to be much more difficult with templates as Swift code.
 Use a Linux VM instead with ShellFish

+    - [x] Try using iSH to build the site locally on the iPad (shocker: doesn't work)

+    - [ ] Build with http://ocean.gurulogic.ca:8000 as the base URL with `make ipad`

+    - [ ] Set up a file watcher to build the site when posts change

+    - [ ] Find good ssh and/or sftp apps for the iPad: ShellFish?
+Shell?
+Termius?
+Blink?

+    - [ ] Find a good Swift editor for the iPad?
+Or just use vim via ssh?
+Textastic?
+Textor?

+    - [ ] Find a good markdown editor for the iPad

+    - [ ] Set up an http endpoint to build the site?
+Is that even useful for anything?

+- [ ] Fix margin on post template

+- [ ] Render drafts in debug builds

+    - [ ] Render list of drafts

+    - [ ] Render drafts